colejarczyk/doc/userguide/reward_campaigns/creation/cashback.rst

     Status of the Reward campaign (Active/Inactive) has higher priority than time boundaries from Active section.

-    Even if time boundaries from Activity section will be valid,  changing Status to Inactive means that reward will not be available to customers.
+    Even if time boundaries from Activity section are valid, changing Status to Inactive means that reward will not be available to customers.

-10. When complete, tap ``SAVE``
+10. When it is done, tap ``SAVE``

 .. warning::